department-of-veterans-affairs/va.gov-cms/READMES/tugboat.md

 7. Find the user you want to add as an admin by using their email to look them up. `db.users.findOne({ email: “youremail” })`
 8. Once you verify the users email that you need to add as an admin, add them as an admin by doing the following: `db.users.updateOne({ email: “email” }, { $set: { admin: true }})`

+The reason we found we needed to be an administrator, we made changes to `/opt/tugboat/.tugboat/config.js` and needed to reload the agent.
+We made our changes, then we:
+1. Logged in as an admin
+2. found the tugboat agent
+3. scrolled to the bottom of the page
+4. Clicked the restart tugboat-vfs button

+It goes without saying, only make changes if you are authorized to do so and have consulted tugboat support.

 ## VA Usage
 At VA, our lower environments are each built from a Tugboat Base Preview, in some fashion.
 Our Tugboat configuration is relevant to the discussion: